-(d) Material for guards.-Guards required by rule 306 and paragraph (a) of this rule for the current-carrying parts of unisolated electric equipment, such as controllers, motors, transformers, fuses, circuit-breakers, switches, and other devices, shall consist of cabinets, casings, or shields of permanently grounded metal or of substantial insulating material, or of a combination of the two.
-All metallic parts, such as conduits, apparatus cases, etc., which are liable to become charged shall be permanently and effectively grounded when so located that unqualified persons may come in contact with them.
+Guards required by rule 306 and paragraph A of this rule for the current-carrying parts of unisolated electric equipment, such as controllers, motors, transformers, fuses, circuit-breakers, switches, and other devices, shall consist of cabinets, casings, or shields of effectively grounded metal or of substantial insulating material, or of a combination of the two.
+All metallic parts, such as conduits, apparatus cases, etc., which are liable to become charged shall be effectively grounded when so located that unqualified persons may come in contact with them.